ao22174/testrepo/.github/ISSUE_TEMPLATE/admin_work.md

 **Describe work that needs to happen**

-Briefly explain the admin tasks that need to be carried out.
+\nBriefly explain the admin tasks that need to be carried out.

 **Additional resources**